OEM products: What is it? Is it worth buying?

 Buying OEM products is completely safe and legal, but you should be aware of the risks.

-You can usually save quite a bit of money with OEM products, but if you run into a problem there will be no support.
-So it would be good to buy OEM products for those who know some technicalities the.
-For novice users the retail version of the same product is probably the best option.
+You can usually save a lot of money with OEM products, but if you run into a problem there will be no support.
+So it would be good for those who know some technical issues to buy OEM products.
+For novice users the retail version of the same product is probably the best choice.

 The amount of discount you will usually have varies depending on the product and the seller.
 For example, OEM antivirus software is usually 25% to 50% cheaper.
 Some software utilities enjoy similar discounts.